 The Department of Human Performance, Sport, and Health offers minors and a coaching specialist program that provide students with the skills and expertise to work in health clubs, coach teams, or teach special needs students.
 Also, in addition to offering a variety of activities classes that enhance students' liberal education, the department works with Campus Recreation and Athletics to offer a broad range of learning experiences.

 Programs

-- Exercise Science, B.S. major - Exercise Science minor
+- Exercise Science, B.S.
+(Fitness Leadership and Promotion Emphasis) - Exercise Science, B.S.
+(Medical Fitness Emphasis) major - Human Performance Minor minor

 Career Directions